masinde70/TheJourneyToDataScience/README.md

  * A mature C API to enable Python extensions and native C or C++ code to access Numpy's data structure and computational facilities
  ## Advantages of numpy over list
   * Numpy is faster since it occupies small memory compared to built in lists
+  * Faster to read less bytes in memory
 # Tensorflow
 TensorFlow is an end-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.